kamrulhasan2/E-commerce_Project/README.md

 //***********************</br>
     -- creating server and require some packages </br>
     -- creating project structure planing </br>
-    -- creating a deadline to finice the project </br>
+    -- creating a deadline to finish the project </br>
-    -- up to 5 days must be finice the project </br>
+    -- up to 5 days must be finish the project </br>
-    -- 03-07-24 is the last date to finice the project </br>
+    -- 03-07-24 is the last date to finish the project </br>